 The Hybrid Cloth Mask can also be sewn in a single layer, by adding 1-2 cm at top and bottom, folding this allowance twice to the inside and stitching it down, while leaving open 1-2 cm at the side of the top seam, for nose wire insertion.

-Before donning the FFP2 / N95 mask, roll the flat-folded top edge around a finger, so that the wire won’t peak over the nose.
-When the mask is on your face, the top can be pulled down slightly, and if the mask is too large, the bottom edge can be folded inwards.
-To achieve your best fit with a top mask, I recommend testing (a) different height levels (on some, FFP2 / N85s show at the sides of the top, while on others, they don’t), and (b) with and without nose wire.
+Before donning FFP2/KN95 or FFP3/N95 masks, roll the middle part of the top edge around a finger, so that the wire won’t peak.
+When the mask is on your face, the top can be pulled down slightly, and if the mask is too large, the bottom edge can fold inwards.
+To achieve your best fit with a top mask, I recommend testing (a) different height levels (on some, respirators show at the sides of the top mask, while on others, they don’t), and (b) with and without nose wire.

 Double Masking with Cloth Masks over Surgical Masks

 Surgical or procedure masks are made of highly efficient filtering materials, but due to loose fit (due to construction as source control, to keep wearer’s droplets from spraying, and not to protect them from aerosols!), a lot of their initial filter efficiency gets lost.
 The filter efficiency can therefore be drastically increased when surgical masks are made to seal gapless, i.e. from less than 40% for a loosely fitting surgical mask to over 80% for a gaplessly fitting surgical mask.

 If you would like to have more space behind your masks and / or hide the surgical mask as well as possible, you can simply knot the ties of the surgical mask on the sides, as close as possible to their base, and fold in the protruding material.
 Due to these knots, the surgical mask protrudes further forward, so that breathing becomes even easier.